-To keep up-to-date on Future Artist Opportunities by email, CONTACT US.
+To keep up-to-date on future artist opportunities by email, click here.

 The Duane Hanson Allied Artist Award Program was established in 1994 to honor internationally recognized artist Duane Hanson, who resided in this community and who was instrumental in encouraging the careers of Broward artists.
 Mr. Hanson served for many years as a member of the Public Art and Design Committee.